GENERATION QUEST v1.4

 PAGETURNER: THE FINAL NAIL

 Pageturner 3 was finally released three years after it was announced, after about five months of work.
 It's the last game I'll release on Scratch.
 The game upped the quality to the highest levels I could manage with Scratch.

 Each background was specially prepared so that it wouldn't get pixelated when in fullscreen, allowing all the details to be shown.

 The character sprites were more detailed, the UI more complex, with a unique brush stroke look, and it was full of little animated touches.
 And there was finally a save feature, so people didn't have to replay the full game.

-The next slate of projects I'll be working towards completing are The Evolving World: Catalyst Wake, Phantom Limb, and Broken Spirits.
+The next slate of projects I'll be working towards completing are Life of the Dolls: Act One, Methods: The Canada Files, and Broken Spirits.